 Although, knowing Dungy's history as a barrier breaker where his own career is concerned, one has to give consideration to the argument his comments come from a place other than not wanting to deal with the baggage that comes with drafting Sam.

 Dungy's views, and he's on the record as being anti-gay marriage, are no different than mine or yours.
 They're neither right nor wrong; they're just ours.

 But acting to prevent someone from pursuing a dream, and in this case gainful employment, because of their race, creed or sexual orientation has been determined unlawful by our society.

 Thankfully, the St. Louis Rams don't see Sam as a human being unworthy of any added inconvenience.

 "If you're going to take a leadership position by drafting Michael, you have to expect the good and the bad,'' said Rams chief operating officer Kevin Demoff.
 "We're prepared for it, and I think we'll shine through it."

 Frankly, they already have.
 Dungy?
 Not so much.

 One has to think, if asked about the difficulties associated with hiring black coaches in the era he came up in, Dungy would side with dealing with whatever came down the pipe.

-We’re all minorities of some sort.
+We're all minorities of some sort.
 We should all be given chances to chase dreams.
-We should all have leaders like Noll, Rickey and Demoff there to support our cause.
+We should all have leaders such as Noll, Rickey and Demoff there to support our cause.

 Dungy knows this.
 He's lived this.
 He's supposed to be a man of love.
 But it feels and sounds an awful lot like hate got the better of him on this day.